liruochen1998/liruochen1998/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on front-end developing
+- 🔭 I’m currently working on Quant Developign
-- 🌱 I’m currently learning computer graphics
+- 🌱 I’m currently learning NLP
 - 👯 I’m looking to collaborate on open source projects
 - 😄 Pronouns: he/him/his
-- ⚡ Fun fact: ⛷️ lover
+- ⚡ Fun fact: ⛷️ learning how to ski 🛩️ trying to become a private pilot

 ### Connect with me: